This is the farmhouse

 I have a proper ergonomically designed chair that supports my back and gives me the best desk posture for working.
 Bye-bye back ache!
 And a set of pedals, because I get the fidgets if I’m sitting down for too long.

 The art-deco-style wallpaper is teal, light blue and gold.
 I found it online and instantly fell in love with it.
-But decorating the whole room in it would have been overkill, so I suggested using a dado rail to split the wall.

-This is John’s side of the office.
+This is my partner’s side of the office.

 About the author